T-bertola/opentitan/doc/security/cryptolib/cryptolib_api.md

 ### Supported Curves

 Elliptic curves of the short Weierstrass form, Montgomery form, and twisted Edward form are supported.
-- For short Weierstrass form, NIST P-256 and P-384 are supported.
+- For short Weierstrass form three predefined named curves are supported (NIST P-256, NIST P-384 and brainpool 256) along with support for user-defined generic curves.
 - For the Montgomery form, only X25519 is supported.
 - For twisted Edwards form only Ed25519 is supported.